Zeke133/stm32/docs/readme.md

-Here is different documentation used on project
+Here is different documentation used on project.